Ameen1990/ACI_Sandbox_Ansible/README.md

 # coding_challenge
-This a coding challenge to build an Ansible-Playbook that goes inside APIC and build the whole topology with some exra features
+This is a coding challenge to build an Ansible-Playbook that goes inside APIC and build the whole topology (Tenant, VRF, Bridge Domain, EPG, Application policy, COntracts, etc.) and some extra features.